mbrezu/scenic/README.md

 The implementations I tested the instructions below are:

  * SBCL (on Ubuntu)
- * CCL (on Ubuntu and Windows XP 32bit and Windows 7 32bit)
+ * CCL (on Ubuntu and Windows XP 32bit and Windows 7 32bit and Windows 7 64bit)
  * CLISP (on Ubuntu and Windows XP 32bit and Windows 7 32bit)

 Scenic uses SDL (http://www.libsdl.org/) and Cairo